vtst/google-apps-scripts/VtstAddonTriggerLib/README.md

   Use the scope `https://www.googleapis.com/auth/documents` (for Docs) or `https://www.googleapis.com/auth/spreadsheets` (for Sheets).
 This allows your trigger code to directly open files using `DocumentApp.openById()` or `SpreadsheetApp.openById()`.
 This is the simplest approach for development and internal use.
 However, when publishing your add-on to the Google Workspace Marketplace, these broad scopes may be rejected in favor of tighter permission policies, so this method is generally only suitable for private or unlisted add-ons.

 * **Granular File Access via Drive Picker:**
   For public add-ons, a recommended alternative is to use the `https://www.googleapis.com/auth/drive.file` scope in combination with the [Google Picker](https://developers.google.com/workspace/drive/api/guides/picker).
 This allows users to explicitly grant your add-on access only to selected files.
 Note that with this approach you cannot use `DocumentApp` or `SpreadsheetApp` to open the files.
 Instead, you should use the advanced [Docs](https://developers.google.com/apps-script/advanced/docs) and [Sheets](https://developers.google.com/apps-script/advanced/sheets) services, which work with files authorized by the user via the Drive Picker.
+You may consider using [VtstDrivePickerGrantLib](../VtstDrivePickerGrantLib/) for this purpose.

 * **Fetching File Content Directly:**
   If your use-case only requires reading the file content (for example, reading a document as plain text or a spreadsheet as a CSV), you can use the [`UrlFetchApp`](https://developers.google.com/apps-script/reference/url-fetch/url-fetch-app) service to download the file directly—again, provided the user has granted access via the Drive Picker.